-We invite you to join us for the 25th Annual Law Enforcement Conference, 2019!
+We invite you to join us for this year's Fall

-This free event is open to all law enforcement families and includes numerous children’s activities, crafts, and bounce houses, rock climbing, rappelling, 400’ cable zip line, all the food you can eat, shooting competitions, an ultimate warrior competition, fishing contests, hayrides, go karts, archery and a number of other activities.
+This free event is open to all law enforcement families and includes numerous children’s activities, crafts, and bounce houses, all the food you can eat, shooting competitions, an ultimate warrior competition, fishing contests, hayrides, go karts, archery and a number of other activities.
 Click on links for more info.

 We invite you to check out pictures from last year's event!
 From food to weapons to family time, this is an event that can't be missed!